-Shocking ‘Bold And The Beautiful’ Spoilers For Thursday: Zoe Returns To Her Old Tricks
+Shocking 'Bold And The Beautiful' Spoilers For Thursday: Zoe Returns To Her Old Tricks

-The Bold and the Beautiful spoilers for Thursday, January 28 reveal that Zoe Buckingham (Kiara Barnes) will give in to her desires.
+The Bold and the Beautiful spoilers for Thursday, January 28, reveal that Zoe Buckingham (Kiara Barnes) will give in to her desires.
 The model is on a mission, and she wants to seduce Zende Forrester Dominguez (Delon de Metz).
-Will she succeed in getting him into bed?
+Will she succeed in getting him to bed?

-Zende will be surprised by Zoe’s visit, per The TV Guide.
-After all, she is engaged to Forrester Creations’ COO, Carter Walton (Lawrence Saint-Victor).
-Although he previously admitted that he did have feelings for her, it doesn’t mean that he will act on them now.
+Zende will be surprised by Zoe's visit, per TV Guide.
+After all, she is engaged to Forrester Creations' COO, Carter Walton (Lawrence Saint-Victor).
+Although he previously admitted that he did have feelings for her, it doesn't mean that he will act on them now.
 Or will he betray Carter by sleeping with his fiancée?

-Now, the model’s returning to her old tricks.
+Now, the model's returning to her old tricks.
 She wants Zende and will do anything to be with him.
-So, she plans to seduce him with her feminine wiles.
+She plans to seduce him with her feminine wiles.
 Zoe knows that they have hot chemistry and wants to exploit the connection between them.

 It seems as if Zoe has not given Carter much thought.
 She's only thinking of her lustful urges as she makes the moves on the designer.